List of Little Britain characters: Dudley and Ting Tong

 Dudley: "Maybe just...
 ONE more night..."

 Dudley Punt ordered a Thai bride from a magazine.
 However, Ting Tong Macadangdang is quite the opposite of the slim, beautiful bride Dudley was expecting.
 He is not very happy about this, but for sex, he continues to let her stay "one more night".
 Dudley is very sarcastic and has a West Midlands accent.
 Ting Tong, on the other hand, is very loud and claims not to be able to understand Dudley a lot of the time, and refers to him as "Mister Dudwey".

 The sketches generally involve Dudley and Ting Tong's relationship blossoming, only for Ting Tong to reveal a secret about herself.
 Dudley would then order her out.
 She would then try to convince him through various methods to let her stay, to which he always gives in.
 Ting Tong has many secrets: it is revealed she is a lady-boy, born Tong Ting Macadangdang.
 She admitted that she comes from Tooting in London, not from a remote Thai village called Pong Pong, as she'd originally claimed.

 Ting Tong eventually invited her entire family to live in Dudley's home, turned it into a Thai restaurant and forced him to spend Christmas Eve standing on his porch, waiting for it to close.
 Later, in Little Britain Abroad, after finally getting married, they go on a honeymoon to Belgium, where they stay with Dudley's brother, who has married a beautiful Russian bride called Ivanka (which is actually not a Russian given name) who claims to be 18 years old.
 During this sketch, Dudley flirts with Ivanka, which makes Ting Tong jealous, so she plays Dudley and his brother a pornographic video Ivanka starred in, revealing she is not a virgin as she originally claimed.

-Dudley and Ting Tong stars in Little Britain since series 3 and Abroad.